Tom Zoellner: Professional life

-His next book, Train: Riding the Rails that Created the Modern World, from the Trans-Siberian to the Southwest Chief (Penguin-Random House, 2014) is a return to the multidimensional narrative of international scope.
-The book was reported via a series of rail journeys in Britain, Spain, Russia, China, India, Peru and across the U.S. and has been praised as “an exuberant celebration” by Booklist, "wonderful" by The Washington Post, "spirited and big-hearted," by the San Francisco Chronicle and "engaging" and "keenly observed" by The New York Times'.
-In 2016, he has since published articles on various facets of train safety and infrastructure.Zoellner is also the co-author of An Ordinary Man (Viking/Penguin, 2006), the autobiography of Paul Rusesabagina, the real-life hotel manager whose story was featured in the film "Hotel Rwanda."
-The book was a New York Times bestseller in hardcover and paperback, and was translated into 14 languages.
+His next book was Train: Riding the Rails that Created the Modern World, from the Trans-Siberian to the Southwest Chief (2014).
+It is reported through a series of rail journeys in Britain, Spain, Russia, China, India, Peru and across the U.S. and has been praised as “an exuberant celebration” by Booklist, "wonderful" by The Washington Post, "spirited and big-hearted," by the San Francisco Chronicle and "engaging" and "keenly observed" by The New York Times.
+In 2016, he has since published articles on various facets of train safety and infrastructure.

+Zoellner is also the co-author of An Ordinary Man (2006), the autobiography of Paul Rusesabagina, the real-life hotel manager whose story was featured in the film Hotel Rwanda.

-In 2016, Zoellner became the politics editor at the Los Angeles Review of Books.
+Zoellner serves as an editor-at-large at the Los Angeles Review of Books.”

 Zoellner received a Lannan Foundation Residency Fellowship in 2017.
 Zoellner has previously received residencies from the Mesa Refuge, The Millay Colony for the Arts, and the Corporation at Yaddo.

-In May 2020, Zoellner published Island on Fire: The Revolt That Ended Slavery in the British Empire (Harvard University Press, 2020), a day-by-day account of the Baptist War lead by Samuel Sharpe in 1831-1832.
-In 2021, Zoellner's Island on Fire won the National Book Critics Circle Award for Nonfiction.
+In May 2020, Zoellner published Island on Fire: The Revolt That Ended Slavery in the British Empire, a day-by-day account of the Baptist War led by Samuel Sharpe in 1831–1832.
+It won the 2020 National Book Critics Circle Award for Nonfiction, and was a finalist for the Bancroft Prize in history.

-In October 2020, Zoellner published The National Road: Dispatches from a Changing America (Counterpoint Press, 2020), a collection of essays based on Zoellner's years of travel and reporting throughout the United States.
-NPR noted, "Zoellner has logged tens of thousands of miles zigzagging the continent with a small tent, backpack, and hiking boots.
+In October 2020, Zoellner published The National Road: Dispatches from a Changing America, a collection of essays based on Zoellner's years of travel and reporting throughout the United States.
+NPR noted: "Zoellner has logged tens of thousands of miles zigzagging the continent with a small tent, backpack, and hiking boots.
 His book is a fascinating investigation into American places and themes; metaphors for our country."

-The University of Arizona Press announced Zoellner's forthcoming book, Rim to River Looking into the Heart of Arizona (University of Arizona Press, 2023).
-The book follows Zoellner's walk across the entire state, interspersed with essays about the distinctive cultural landscape of Arizona.
+In 2023, the University of Arizona Press published Zoellner's Rim to River: Looking into the Heart of Arizona, which follows his walk across the entire state, interspersed with essays about the distinctive cultural landscape of Arizona.

-In August of 2022, the National Endowment for the Humanities (NEH) announced it had awarded an NEH grant to Zoellner for "Research and writing of a book on the camps formed by fugitive slaves near Union army positions during the U.S. Civil War, and their role in bringing about the Emancipation Proclamation issued by President Abraham Lincoln in 1862."
+In August 2022, the National Endowment for the Humanities (NEH) announced that it had awarded an NEH grant to Zoellner for "Research and writing of a book on the camps formed by fugitive slaves near Union army positions during the U.S. Civil War, and their role in bringing about the Emancipation Proclamation issued by President Abraham Lincoln in 1862."